rokka-io/rokka-site/source/_references/40-searching.md

 The images are by default sorted by their created date in a descending order (latest first).

-Be aware: newly uploaded images or changed metadata may take a few seconds until they appear in the results.
+Be aware: newly uploaded images or changed metadata may take a few seconds until they appear in the results (usually about up to 10 seconds).

 ```language-bash
 curl -H 'Content-Type: application/json' -X GET 'https://api.rokka.io/sourceimages/myorganization'